Hard Negative Sampling via Large Language Models for Recommendation: Preliminary

-where \(s(u,v)\) represents the predicted score of user \(u\) for item \(v\), $\sigma$ is the sigmoid function and \(v^-\) denotes the negatively sampled item. \\ \textbf{Negative sampling}.
 The BPR method optimizes the model by contrasting positive and negative samples.
-Negative samples \(v^-\) serve as contrasting signals, allowing the model to discern between items users prefer and those they do not.
+Negative samples $v^-$ serve as contrasting signals, allowing the model to discern between items users prefer and those they do not.
 In-batch random negative sampling is typically used, where items the user has not interacted with are considered negative samples.
 High-quality hard negative samples can effectively assist the model in learning better decision boundaries between positive and negative samples.
 This approach typically involves pre-selecting a candidate set, from which samples are chosen as hard negative samples.